codesandbox/sandpack/sandpack-client/README.md

 });
 ```

-If you specify a `package.json` in the list of files we will use that as source of truth instead, we infer `dependencies` and `entry` from it:
+If you specify a `package.json` in the list of files we will use that as source
+of truth.
+Otherwise, we infer `dependencies` and `entry` from it:

 ```js
 // We infer dependencies and the entry point from package.json